-To become PhD candidates, students must first pass a written

-For students admitted in 2012-13 Last update: 2 September 2013 preliminary examination (normally before the end of the first year of study) on two subjects: advanced calculus and linear algebra.
+To become PhD candidates, students must first pass a written preliminary examination (normally before the end of the first year of study) on two subjects: advanced calculus and linear algebra.
 Students must also submit a thesis proposal, and pass an oral examination on the thesis proposal and two minor subjects.
 The oral examination should normally take place before the end of the second year of study.